-The ads, created by the Cleveland agency Fuller, Smith & Russ, followed a rather traditional design but really stood out because of the brilliant images of streamline buildings, usually filling half the ad.
+The ads, created by the Cleveland agency Fuller, Smith & Russ, followed a rather traditional design but really stood out because of the brilliant images of streamlined buildings, usually filling half the ad.
 Robert Smith Jr was the Austin Company leading architect and he was encouraged to produce models of buildings to use in the ads.
 Smith designed the NBC headquarters in Los Angeles, scroll down to see the ad image and below it the real building.

-A few of the buildings in the ads were actually built but mostly they were wonderful examples of streamline concepts that captured the feel of the style and I think they still look exciting today.
+A few of the buildings in the ads were actually built but mostly they were wonderful examples of streamlined concepts that captured the feel of the style and I think they still look exciting today.

-|The rendering (above) and the reality (below)|
+|The rendering (above) and the reality (below).|